How Music + Emotion Bridging Helps Toddlers Navigate BIG Feelings Early On

-Researchers at Michigan State University found that a simple parenting strategy, called “emotion bridging,” can do just that – help toddlers understand and even label, all of those powerful feelings, with the end result being fewer behavioral problems.
+Researchers at Michigan State University found that a simple strategy, called “emotion bridging,” can do just that, with the end result of fewer behavioral problems.

 Emotion bridging is a straightforward, three-step process: